yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 **Don't Be Helpful**.
 There are more than 10 million programmers in the world.
 They all need help.
 Why do you need to help that dude sitting next to you in the office?
-You won't save the world by helping people around you&mdash;forget that religious nonsense.
+You won't save the world by helping people around you---forget that religious nonsense.
 If you really want to do good for the software industry, focus on bigger things: make an open source product, write a book, or improve the documentation of the project you are working on.
 By